lk-geimfari/mimesis/docs/quickstart.rst

 .. code-block:: python

     from mimesis import Person
+    from mimesis.locales import Locale

     person = Person(Locale.EN)
-    with person.override_locale(Locale.SV)
+    with person.override_locale(Locale.SV):
         pass

-Importing individual class providers may be useful if you only need access to the data provided by that specific class.
+Importing individual providers may be useful if you only need access to the data provided by that specific class.
 However, if you require access to a broader range of data, it is recommended to use the :class:`~mimesis.Generic()` class instead.
 This will enable you to access data from all available providers within the library.